-Sexist and sexual bullying
+Sexist and Sexual Bullying

-Sexual Harassment -unwanted contact of a sexual nature which can occur on and offline.
-This behaviour is considered to violate a child's dignity and /or make them feel intimidated, degraded or humiliated and /or create a hostile, offensive or sexualised environment.
+Sexual Harassment is the unwanted contact of a sexual nature which can occur on and offline.
+This behaviour is considered to violate a child's dignity and / or make them feel intimidated, degraded or humiliated and / or create a hostile, offensive or sexualised environment.